Ticket Fines and Penalties in California

 Penalties, unlike fines, are uniform throughout the state.
 This means you'll face the same penalty regardless if you're ticketed in Orange county or Humboldt county.
 Penalties include points added to your driving record and the suspension or revocation of your California driver's license.
 There are, however, penalty variations based on license type.
 A permit holder, for example, will face different speeding penalties than say a driver carrying a commercial driver's license (CDL).

 California Point System

 A conviction for a moving traffic violation will bring points to your CA driving record.
 The severity of the infraction determines how long the point or points remain on your driving record.
 In some situations, the court may waive points in exchange for completing a court approved traffic school program.

 California assigns points based on the traffic violation:

 - 1 point is assigned to violations like speeding, making an unsafe lane change or an at-fault accident.

-- Two points are assigned for more serious violations like reckless driving, hit-and-run, DUI or driving with a suspended or revoked license.
+- 2 points are assigned for more serious violations like reckless driving, hit-and-run, DUI, or driving with a suspended or revoked driver's license.

-Not all convictions lead to a suspended, revoked or canceled driver’s license.
+Not all traffic convictions lead to a suspended, revoked, or canceled CA driver's license.
 To keep you in the know, these three terms are defined as such:

 - License suspension : The temporary loss of driving privileges.

 - License revocation: The termination of a person's driving privileges.
 A new driver's license may be obtained after the period of revocation.